d18c7db/Gauntlet_FPGA/readme.md

 *WARNING:* some MiSTer files in `sys` have been customized to allow the project to fully synthesize without errors due to the fitter being unable to fully place all memories.

 To play on MiSTer, place the gauntlet.zip ROM files in the folder `rtl/boards/miSTer/_Arcade/mame`, then copy the folder `_Arcade` as is to the MiSTer SD card root.
+At this stage only Gauntlet can be played on MiSTer due to the ROM sizes only just barely fitting in FPGA bram, perhaps with more effort the ROMs can be placed in external memory.